Child abuse and neglect statistics

 How many notifications are made to child protection services in Australia each year?

-At a state level, compared to 2011-12 notifications, all jurisdictions have increased except Queensland, which showed a small decrease of less than 1%.
-The proportional increase for other jurisdictions ranged from less than 1% for Tasmania to 25% in Northern Territory.
-While these numbers may reflect an actual change in the magnitude of child maltreatment in Australia, it is also possible that the numbers of notifications may reflect changes in legislation, public awareness, and/or child protection process enquiries.
+At a state level, compared to 2014-15 notifications, all jurisdictions have increased except South Australia and Tasmania, which showed decreases of 2.8% and 15.5% respectively.
+The proportional increase for other jurisdictions ranged from 1.0% in Queensland to 39.7% in the Australian Capital Territory.
+While these numbers may reflect an actual change in the magnitude of child maltreatment in Australia, it is also possible that the numbers of notifications may reflect changes in legislation, public awareness and/or child protection process enquiries.

 How many reports are investigated and substantiated by child protection services in Australia each year?

 In 2015-16, of the total number of notifications (355,935), 164,987 cases (involving 115,024 children) of child abuse were investigated or were in the process of being investigated.
 Of these investigations, 133,329 (96%) were finalised by 31 August 20163 and 60,989 cases were substantiated (AIHW, 2017).